-Roofing including roof space Repair category 2 Notes Roof tiling, where viewed from ground level, appears to have been laid to generally even courses, however general weathering and an accumulation of moss growth was noted on the tiling.
+Roofing including roof space Repair category 2 Notes Roof tiling, where viewed from ground level, appears to have been laid to generally even courses, however, an accumulation of moss growth was noted on the tiling.
 Vegetation of this type has been known to retain moisture which could subsequently be directed back into the building fabric.
 The manufacturers of modern roof tiles expect that a roof tile will normally last for approximately 40-50 years.
 This should be taken into consideration having regard to the age of this property.
-Damp staining and past water ingress was noted at various points within the roof space and to the gable ends.
-It would be prudent to have timbers exposed and examined / in conjunction with future roof repairs, / as a precaution against damp associated defects, decay, etc. It should be fully appreciated that a flat roof, even when new does have a limited life and always requires regular and careful ongoing maintenance to ensure it remains in a wind and watertight condition.
+Within the roof space, loose roofing boards and historic staining was noted.

 Rainwater fittings

-Repair category 2
+Repair category 1

-Notes There is vegetation growth visible within the guttering.
-Choked rainwater units can lead to serious defects in other parts of the building if not repaired timeously.
-It will be appreciated that the inspection was carried out during dry weather conditions.
+Notes No significant disrepair was noted to the rainwater goods.
+It will however be appreciated that the inspection was carried out during dry weather conditions.
 Sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.